YARC-Official/docs/profiles.md

 ### Game Mode
 Which sort of play is this profile going to experience?
 Current options are:

-- Five Fret Guitar
+- Five Fret Guitar or Bass
 - Standard Drums (covers 4-Lane and Pro)
 - 5-Lane Drums
-- Vocals
+- Vocals (covers Solo and Harmonies)
+- Pro Keys

 See [Play Modes](/play-modes) for more information.